timwu64/Deep-Reinforcement-Learning--Robotic-Continuous-Control/Report.md

 Crawler

--   I am able to solve the Reacher environment in 273 episodes with average score 30.11 with Twin Delayed DDPG agent
+-   I am able to solve the Crawler environment in  episodes with average score  with Twin Delayed DDPG agent

 ## Reacher Environment (Version 2: 20 Agents)
 In the Reacher Environment has ***two*** separate versions